 2024 Producer and creator of the inaugural Women in Photo Birmingham exhibition at Centrala on 1 March as part of Digbeth First Friday

-2023 West Midlands Police commission, including the production and curation of two exhibitions and photo book A Place Called Home
+2023 a place called home, a West Midlands Police commission for two exhibitions and photo book

-2023 Healing from Trauma, DYCP (Arts Council England) funded
+2023 Healing from Trauma, Arts Council England funded through the Develop Your Creative Practice funding

 2022-23 Selected for TRACE Mentorship, a year long mentorship programme culminating with a group exhibition in London 2023